 And by preparing themselves and taking small amounts of time to allocate to getting better at caring for themselves and for the person they’re caring for, they’re going to be able to sort of transition, a little bit gentler into that process of caring.
 Now, I want to go back a little bit.
 So for the people who are listening, who are survivors, who might be young because you were diagnosed at 21.

 How seriously Did you take it at 21 your health was given, you know, a pretty grim outlook.
 You’re still And it’s amazing.
 And you’re looking great when I saw you and spoke to you full of energy.
-And I know you’re not 100% you know your your kidneys not operating at 100%.
+And I know you’re not 100% you know your kidneys not operating at 100%.
 But how seriously?
 Did you take it then?
 And what do you think you could have done differently?

 It was like, just go back to your normal life.
-So I really didn’t take it serious enough and over my wife and I, who, you know, my girlfriend at the time, my mom was like, you know, what you’re marrying into and the chances are, it’s a 5050, birth, etc. My wife and I said, you know, look, we’ll just deal with that when it comes.
+So I really didn’t take it seriously enough and over my wife and I, who, you know, my girlfriend at the time, my mom was like, you know, what you’re marrying into and the chances are, it’s a 5050, birth, etc. My wife and I said, you know, look, we’ll just deal with that when it comes.

 So I think it’s very hard to find forward a long time and take the advice of those that are giving to So, you know, I know you know, a lot of people that are younger, you’re headstrong, I completely get that.
 But I think it is wise to listen to those a little bit older and just stop for a moment.
 And for me, I would have improved my diet straightaway I was too slow to improve my diet.

 I would have probably taken another career change because I worked way too hard and I was too stressed.
 My brother’s got a similar disease to me, it could be completely unrelated.
-Well, so he’s got the same disease, but he’s functions much better and he was in a lot less stressed environment.
-So you know, maybe those things I could have taken a lot more seriously than than what I did.
+Well, so he’s got the same disease, but he functions much better and he was in a lot less stressed environment.
+So you know, maybe those things I could have taken a lot more seriously than what I did.
 But I think I did well in 2011.
 But there was a big gap between you know, 1990 and 2011.
-America down a lot more.
+America is down a lot more.

 Okay, so what do you do now?
 What are you doing there?
-How do you look after your nutrition and your well being now other than how you’ve changed your work life balance, or how do you do that part?
+How do you look after your nutrition and your well-being now other than how you’ve changed your work-life balance, or how do you do that part?
 The nutrition part?

 I just know that my body so I used to ride 700 K’s a week.
 And my specialist kept saying, you know, you’re, you’re pushing yourself too hard, don’t ride in this in the in hot days, all that sort of stuff.
 And I’m like, I’m fine.
 You know, I can sort of, I can beat it.
 But you know, now I don’t if it’s hard, I won’t ride.
-You know, I’ll still be active and on my car, go to the gym.
+You know, I’ll still be active and in my car, go to the gym.

 Yeah, Long Term Life.
-Especially I have a lot in common with you and not because of the challenges that we face with our health, but because of the approach that I’ve also taken to manage the part of my well being that I can manage, which is what goes in my mouth, mostly, yes, you know, which is how often I exert myself because I can go for a bike ride, but I can’t feel my leg after about a kilometer or two.
+Especially I have a lot in common with you and not because of the challenges that we face with our health, but because of the approach that I’ve also taken to manage the part of my well-being that I can manage, which is what goes in my mouth, mostly, yes, you know, which is how often I exert myself because I can go for a bike ride, but I can’t feel my leg after about a kilometer or two.

 And that puts, you know, me at greater risk of falling over and all that kind of stuff.
 And I’m not sure exactly why the numbness increases as I get more tired, but that’s what happens.
-My balance gets affected all that type of stuff.
+My balance gets affected by all that type of stuff.
 I also noticed that the numbness increases depending on the food that I eat.
 So because I’ve been very clean eating for the majority of the last 6 years, what I noticed is that when I eat something that’s heavily processed, the numbness in the leg can get dramatically worse, you know, very quickly.

 And I have this I’ll have numbness where it comes and goes, that affects my balance in all sorts of things, my mood, all type of stuff.
 So I find it fascinating that the same approach that applies to you know, supporting kidney challenge also supports a brain challenge and most likely a heart challenge and cancer in any other challenge.
 So I felt really comfortable that even though we weren’t talking about stroke, necessarily, we’re going to be able to really make an impact on the people who are listening.

 Yeah, and I think, Bill, I think, look, great points.
 And I think the big thing is to talk to people that are like, you’re in your situation.
-I think that’s why your podcast is brilliant in you getting the message out there, because for so long, I never spoke to anybody about it.
+I think that’s why your podcast is brilliant in you getting the message out there because for so long, I never spoke to anybody about it.
 You know, I just didn’t want to talk about it.
 I felt like I was imposing upon them by giving them a burden if I actually spoke about it, but when we sat down and we talked and we connected, yeah, the similarities were definitely there.

 And it was just I suppose very human, the conversation we had was great.
 And there is a connection.
 I think, if you, you know, whatever that whether it’s stroke, whether it’s other illness, I think, if you can support, find a support group and talk to people, I think that is probably, you know, is important, totally agree.
-But I think not the number one thing for me is talking to someone that’s either been through my situation or is going through my situation and just talk about it.
+But I think not the number one thing for me is talking to someone that’s either been through my situation or is going through my situation and just talking about it.

 Because you don’t want to tell your partner like, in my case, my wife, I don’t want to tell her how terrible I feel all the time.
 But if you talk to someone else, and you listen to what they say, and vice versa, I think that can be hugely beneficial.
-So that’s another thing that I think can can help and, you know, well done for you for creating this podcast to be able to do that.
+So that’s another thing that I think can help and, you know, well done for you for creating this podcast to be able to do that.

-Yeah, well done for you for the things that you’re doing.
-We’ll talk about in a moment.
+Yeah, well done to you for the things that you’re doing.
+We’ll talk about it in a moment.
 Before we get there.
 It’s interesting that also what you said about not necessarily giving all the information over to the partner and I’ll tell her if She says I can we go out for a drink or whatever, one particular evening, I’ll say, Look, I’m too tired tonight.
 My legs hurting, and I’ll leave it at that.

 But I probably haven’t told her the whole day that I haven’t been able to feel my leg properly since the morning.
 And that I struggled at work.
 And then I struggled on the way home and all that kind of stuff.
 And I do it for the same reason that you do it is that she’s aware?
 She knows.
 Look, it’s kind of getting old.
 Not in that negative kind of way, but it’s old.

 And it’s like, well, if I just tell her my legs hurt, and again, what am I going to do?
-And what what much?
+And what much?
 How much more information is she gonna have?
 And what can she do about it?
 She can’t do much.
 She can just support me as I can understand.
-But at the end of the day when I’m tired and she says let’s go for a drink or let’s can catch up some bit.
+But at the end of the day when I’m tired and she says let’s go for a drink or let’s can catch up a bit.

 And then I’ll say to her, Hey, guess what, let’s go.
 I’m feeling great.
 Let’s go.
 I don’t need to tell her that.
-All the other stuff that goes along with it, and I’m doing it not to protect it, but I’m just doing it not to give her additional stuff to be distracted with, you know, because she’s got her own life that she wants to lead and things that she wants to do the have sort of similar reason behind why you don’t pass on all the info?
+All the other stuff that goes along with it, and I’m doing it not to protect it, but I’m just doing it not to give her additional stuff to be distracted with, you know because she’s got her own life that she wants to lead and things that she wants to do the have sort of similar reason behind why you don’t pass on all the info?

 Yeah, look, yeah, I think you did.
 Right.
-And, look, it takes a while to get get there.
+And, look, it takes a while to get there.
 You know, I think yeah, it’s, it’s hard and children as well.
-You know, we’ve got two children, as I said before, and how much you tell them I both of them, I got a 50 50 chance of, of getting what I’ve got.
+You know, we’ve got two children, as I said before, and how much you tell them I both of them, I got a 50-50 chance of, of getting what I’ve got.
 They say my mom who’s, you know, nailing health.
 I see me who’s deteriorating.

 And you know, sometimes it’s like with him as well.
 What do you say and you know, it’s, it’s once again, it’s that discipline of, you know, taking a higher ground, but like, the easy thing to do is just let it your frustration, the harder thing to do is just pause and, I find meditation has really helped me a lot in that vine.

-So I just use the headspace app 10 minutes a day.
-And I found that that is helped me with the anger.
-Because I think, well for me, you know, and my situation is not that bad, but you get angry, you know, and I’m sure all your listeners have gone through a similar thing and you know, why me you know all of that sort of stuff and I just find that meditating just takes that that edge off that anger sometimes and then I can just pause.
+So I just use the Headspace app 10 minutes a day.
+And I found that that helped me with the anger.
+Because I think, well for me, you know, and my situation is not that bad, but you get angry, you know, and I’m sure all your listeners have gone through a similar thing and you know, why me you know all of that sort of stuff and I just find that meditating just takes that edge off that anger sometimes and then I can just pause.
 So I can be present I can pause and then decide not to say something rather than what I used to do, which was just you know, outwardly.
-Let it out and and talk,
+Let it out and talk,

 Where do you have to be to meditate?
 Some people will say, I don’t have time to meditate, Oh, is that work or whatever?
 Like, do you have to be in a specific place to stop and give yourself 10 minutes or not?